fishmingyu/HyperGef/README.md

 sklearn
 GPUtil
 ```
+Note that currently pyg don't support torch 2.0+, so make sure you use pytorch 1.x version.
+Also, please download the optional dependencies of pyg like torch_scatter and torch_sparse libraries.

 ### Setup
 Please first config your ```$CUDA_HOME``` environment.
 It probably locates at ```/usr/local/cuda``` or something like that.